|

 is another step beyond simple knowing.

-Christians today have little Biblical understanding.
+Christians today have little Biblical understanding because they

 Peter